Wall Street Analyst Initiated Allegro MicroSystems Inc. [ALGM]. What else is Wall St. saying

 Sponsored

-New Richardson, TX Office in Innovation Quarter Enables Development of New Semiconductor Integrated Chips (IC) for Electric Vehicles.
+Achieves Record Quarter with Sales Increasing 33% and Earnings Expanding 96% Y-o-Y Led By Continued Strength in E-Mobility.

-Allegro MicroSystems Inc. represents 191.28 million in outstanding shares, while the company has a total market value of $6.56 billion with the latest information.
-ALGM stock price has been found in the range of $32.94 to $35.45.
+The stocks have a year to date performance of 27.15 percent and weekly performance of 14.45 percent.
+The stock has been moved at 51.59 percent over the last six months.
+The stock has performed 27.32 percent around the most recent 30 days and changed 50.51 percent over the most recent 3-months.

-If compared to the average trading volume of 1.19M shares, ALGM reached a trading volume of 2399826 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.24M shares, ALGM reached to a volume of 6311407 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Allegro MicroSystems Inc. [ALGM]:
+Here’s what leading stock market gurus have to say about Allegro MicroSystems Inc. [ALGM]:

 Cowen have made an estimate for Allegro MicroSystems Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on May 25, 2022.
 While these analysts kept the previous recommendation, William Blair raised their target price to Outperform.
 The new note on the price target was released on June 30, 2021, representing the official price target for Allegro MicroSystems Inc. stock.
 Previously, the target price had yet another raise to $27, while Needham analysts kept a Buy rating on ALGM stock.